 It's extremely important to check with your health insurance company — before you leave home — to verify whether your benefits will cover you and your family when traveling outside the U.S. or on board the ship.
 If you do have coverage, get that information in writing.
 If there are gaps, you may want to purchase travel insurance and emergency evacuation coverage.
 Also, if you have any pre-existing conditions, consider adding a waiver to the policy.
 It's important to know that medical care on a cruise ship is not free — even if you have insurance.

 "No one wants to have their vacation ruined by an unexpected illness or injury," says Schwoerke.
 "Simple steps and precautions can help make a cruise vacation one that is memorable — for the right reasons — for the entire family."

-Sharp HealthCare’s internationally recognized Global Patient Services (GPS) can help answer questions or concerns you have about your upcoming trip.
-Call 858-499-4102, Monday through Friday, 9 am to 4 pm.
-GPS can also assist with medical evacuations during unexpected travel situations, 24 hours a day, 7 days a week, at 1-888-265-1513.
+Sharp HealthCare’s internationally recognized Global Patient Services (GPS) can help answer questions or concerns you have about your upcoming trip by emailing firstname.lastname@example.org.
+GPS can also assist insured travelers requiring emergency or urgent medical evacuations to a Sharp facility 24 hours a day, 7 days a week, at 1-888-265-1513 or 1-858-499-4102.
 Please note that GPS does not sell travel insurance or provide vaccinations required for foreign travel.